sjteresi/Blueberry_Network_Rewiring/README.md

 	- Inputs: Parent path of fpkm table, parent path of syntelog table, output directory
 	- Outputs: Saves FPKM table as a tsv.
 - `read_tables_and_dir.py`: Helper file of `modules/filter_modules.py`.
 Reads files and directories, performing minimal re-formatting where needed.
-- `summary_table.py`: Create the union of dataframes of differentially expressed genes, Arabidopsis ortholog, Arabidopsis GO term, and blueberry gene network module identity.
+- `summary_table.py`: Unifies the following dataframes - differentially expressed genes, Arabidopsis ortholog, Arabidopsis GO terms, and Blueberry gene network module identity.
-	- Inputs: file of blueberry genes and the corresponding module IDs, file of blueberry genes and their corresponding Arabidopsis orthologs, directory containing the differential expression files, file of arabidopsis genes and their corresponding GO terms, file of blueberry genes and its TPM level on a library by library basis, name for the output, path to the output directory.
+	- Inputs: File of bluberry genes with their module colors, file of blueberry genes and their Arabidopsis orthologs, Directory containing the differentially expressed files, file of Arabidopsis genes and its GO term list, Output filename, Output directory.
-	- Outputs: Summary table.
+	- Outputs: Creates a csv in the output directory of the unified dataframe.
 ## Python Requirements:
 We used Pip to manage our Python packages in a virtual environment.
 Python package version control information can be found at `requirements/common.txt`.